josejimenezluna/delfta/docs/index.rst

 Installation via Docker
 ~~~~~~~~~~~~~~~~~~~~~~~

-We also provide a CUDA-enabled Dockerfile for easier management.
-Build
+A CUDA-enabled container can be pulled from `DockerHub <https://hub.docker.com/r/josejimenezluna/delfta>`__.

-the container with
+We also provide a Dockerfile for manual builds:

 .. code:: bash